amiller68/iac-experiment/README.md

 - how much work did it take to get to a working state?
   - time
     - setting up a simple deployment with no IaC and where i manually ran migrations took about 1-2 hours.
-    - setting up a simple template in the northflank web UI with migrations run as a job took about 4-6 hours of trial and error.
+    - setting up a simple template in the Northflank web UI with migrations run as a job took about 4-6 hours of trial and error.
     - i messed around with pipelines and the DSL for another hour or so, but lets just call that a wash and ignore it.
   - effort
     - i didn't have to write a single line of DSL or git workflow code.
-    - i spent a lot of time reading docs and trying to figure out best practices for using Northflank.
+    - i spent most of my time reading docs and trying to figure out best practices for using Northflank.
-    - it doesn't seem like there are a ton of different ways to do or organize projects and workflows in Northflank, which definitely removed some cognitive overhead.
+    - it doesn't seem like there are a ton of different ways to do or organize projects and workflows in Northflank, which definitely removed some cognitive overhead. the flip side of that is it took some time and puzzling to figure out how exactly i should be organizing my infrastructure.
   - conclusion
     - i'd clock the total time investment for a similar project at an engineering day or less in order to get a simple, single environment deployment working starting from scratch.
     - i'm certain there are features in which i am not accounting for that possibly would've made things easier / allowed me to be more expressive.
 - what does the auditing process look like?

   - NOTE: preface this by saying maybe i just have skill issues
   - non declarative IaC is hard to audit

-    - as far as i know, there's no equivalent to terraform's `terraform plan` that will tell you what northflank is going to do before you commit your changes.
+    - as far as i know, there's no equivalent to terraform's `terraform plan` that will tell you what Northflank is going to do before you commit your changes.
-    - the order in which you define resources in your workflow is important, as norhtflank doesn't create a graph structure that defines the interdependencies between resources.
+    - the order in which you define resources in your workflow is important, as Northflank doesn't create a graph structure that defines the interdependencies between resources.
     - you can use references to resources in your workflow, but you must do so in a logical order:
       - example: it wasn't intuitive to me that if i wanted to use my api service's url as an environment variable for my web service, i couldn't just reference the api service's url in the web service's environment variables section. i had to first define the deployment of my api service, and then reference it in the web service's environment variables section.
     - references to environment variables are not necessarily explicit, so you kinda need to remember what you've already defined

       - example: consider the following section of the workflow:

         ```json
         {
                 "kind": "SecretGroup",